Best Nanaimo Bars Recipe 🇨🇦 Easy Homemade Canadian No-Bake Dessert

 The fridge is a great choice for storage for Nanaimo Bars.
 In fact each layer needs to chill in the fridge as they are being made.

-• Store in the refrigerator for up to 1 week
+Store Nanaimo Bars in an airtight container in the refrigerator for up to 1 week.

 Freezer

 The freezer is the perfect choice for longer storage of Nanaimo Bars.
-All of the layers freeze extremely well and is a great way of storing this make ahead dessert.
+All of the layers freeze extremely well and is a great way of storing this make-ahead dessert.

 How to cut Nanaimo bars